 Did we mention the trucks?

-The Ossory Truck Show which was first held in 2016, also takes place on July 24th at the Showgrounds.
-This year the truck show is hosted by The Highwaymen Ireland, a friendly group of dedicated lovers of the road, who have attracted huge interest in the event, which will be competed over 25 categories, ranging from Best New Truck to Best Pre-1992 Truck, with a lot more in between.
+The Ossory Truck Show which was first held in 2016, also takes place on July 22nd & 23rd 2023 at the Showgrounds.
+This year the truck show is again hosted by The Highwaymen Ireland, following up from their hugely successful event last year.
+The Ossory Show committee are delighted to have such a friendly group of dedicated lovers of the road, back on board for this year’s event.
+Truckers will compete over 25 categories, ranging from Best New Truck to Best Pre-1992 Truck, with a lot more in between.

-We look forward to the rigs rolling in in numbers for the Trucker’s Party Night, which precedes the event, from 6pm on Saturday 23rd July.
-It promises to be a great night with music from The Shakes, followed by DJ John Whelan, all of which can be enjoyed with drinks from Maher’s Bar, which will be on site for the night.
+We look forward to the rigs rolling in in numbers for the Trucker’s Party Night, from 6pm on Saturday 22nd July.
+It promises to be a great night with live music, all of which can be enjoyed with drinks from the on-site Bar.